Himbeeren und Brombeere

 • from the main warehouse to the distribution warehouse

-We cannot make any calculations from our partners' sales warehouse to the customer, as we do not have the necessary data.
-In addition, in the best case scenario, this is determined by our partners themselves and is therefore outside of our system limits.
+We cannot create any calculations from our partner's distribution warehouse to the customer because we do not have the data basis for this.
+In addition, in the best case scenario, this is determined by our partners themselves and is therefore outside our system boundaries.

-production: The production of our products - and thus the amalgamation of packaging and ingredients - is included in our calculations, as is the production of the packaging itself.
-In production, the energy consumption of the filling machines in particular is a factor, in the production of the packaging, the manufacture of the raw material plays a role but also the manufacture of the packaging itself.
-In addition, there is the energy expenditure for storage.
-This is higher for the smoothies and smoothie bowls, as they have to be stored frozen.
-The shots, on the other hand, are stored in the cold store and therefore have a slightly lower impact.
+Production: The production of our products - and thus the fusion of packaging and ingredients - is just as important in our calculations as the production of the packaging itself.
+The energy consumption of the filling machines is a particular factor in production, while the production of the raw material plays a role in the production of the packaging , but also the production of the packaging itself plays a role.
+Added to this is the energy required for storage.
+This is higher for smoothies and smoothie bowls because they have to be stored frozen.
+The shots, on the other hand, are stored in cold storage and therefore have a slightly lower impact.
 Our warehouses are located in Germany, so the German electricity mix is used to calculate the impact.

-EoL: Finally, the end of life phase of the packaging is included in the carbon footprint balance.
-After using our products, the packaging is left over.
-Disposal and recycling require energy and cause emissions, which in turn has an impact on the CO2e footprint of our product.
+EoL: Lastly, the end of life phase of the packaging is included in the balance of the CO2e footprint.
+After using our products, the packaging remains.
+Disposal and reprocessing requires energy and causes emissions, which in turn has an impact on the CO2e footprint of our product.
 In our calculations we assumed recycling and disposal in Germany.